⛽ BlowingYards · Gas Backpack Blowers

 ECHO PB-9010T X Series

 The most powerful gas backpack blower ever tested.
-ECHO's X Series flagship delivers a monster 1,110 CFM at 220 MPH — rated at 48 Newtons, but Pro Tool Reviews measured 52 Newtons in real-world testing.
-The 79.9cc 2-stroke gas engine runs on 50:1 mix and feeds from an 83.8 oz fuel tank (the largest in class) for extended runtime.
+ECHO's X Series flagship delivers 1,110 CFM at 220 MPH — rated at 48 Newtons.
+The 79.9cc 2-stroke engine feeds from an 83.8 oz fuel tank (the largest in class) for extended runtime.
 Tube-mounted throttle with cruise control, padded straps, and a vented back pad with fan intake that cools the operator.
-Trade-offs: at 26.7 lbs it's the heaviest gas backpack blower in this class, it's extremely loud (80 dB), and it guzzles fuel.
-5-year consumer / 2-year commercial warranty — industry-leading for any gas backpack blower.
+Trade-offs: 26.7 lbs (heaviest in class), extremely loud (80 dB), and high fuel consumption.
+Industry-leading 5-year consumer / 2-year commercial warranty.

 CFM1,110